Wood Dust Toolbox Talk

 When you work in an industry that is known to have high amounts of wood dust, there are hazards you should be aware of.
 Wood Dust is listed as one of the 119 agents that are carcinogenic to humans.
 That means that it has known properties to cause cancer in people.

 Many people are exposed to wood dust at both work and at home.
-It is important that you are aware of the dangers and proper ways to avoid being exposed to high quantities.
-When you have a better understanding of the hazards that there are.
-You can make better decisions on protecting yourself.
+It is important that you are aware of the dangers and proper ways to avoid being exposed to high quantities of wood dust.
+In this toolbox talk, we'll touch on a few of those precautions, as well as health effects to look out for.

 How to Reduce Wood Dust Exposure

-There are engineering controls that can be put into place to help keep you protected.
-It can reduce the amount of dust that is being directed towards you while working.
-Ventilation is a big factor in engineering controls.
-The best option is to put these ventilation systems near where the dust is the worst.
+There are engineering controls that can be put into place to help keep you protected, which can reduce the amount of dust that is being directed towards you while working.
+Ventilation is one of those.
+Installing a ventilation system near the source of the dust can help cut down exposure.

-Being a good housekeeper is just as important in the workplace as it is at your home.
+Good housekeeping is just as important in the workplace as it is at your home.
 When you are in an environment that poses potential health risks, cleaning as you go is important.
-Cleaning up after each job and in between as possible, can help to cut down on the amount of exposure that you have.
+Cleaning up wood dust after each job can help to cut down on the amount of exposure that you have.

-Any time that you are in an area that has risks, the proper PPE should always be worn.
+Any time that you are in an area that has risks, the proper PPE, or personal protective equipment, should always be worn.
 It’s designed to protect you from the elements that you are surrounded by.
 In this case, you need protection from high quantities of wood dust.
-A respirator may be necessary for certain situations to protect yourself.
+A respirator, safety goggles, and gloves may be necessary for certain situations to protect yourself.

 If you have the ability to step away from the area that is creating the dust, do so.
 Apply the necessary precautions that you can to protect yourself as much as possible.
 Consider putting up blocks to keep the majority of the wood dust away from you while working.

-It is important that all employees know the signs and symptoms to be aware of when working around wood dust.
-There are mild symptoms that you may feel from irritation and then there are more severe ones that can be detrimental to your health.
-It is a good idea that all employees understand what to watch for to better protect themselves.
+It is important that all employees know the signs and symptoms of wood dust exposure.
+There are mild health effects that you may feel (like irritation) and then there are more severe symptoms (like shortness of breath) that can be detrimental to your health.
+It is a good idea that all employees understand what health effects to watch for to better protect themselves.

 Eye, Nose, and Throat Irritation